Dental Hygienists: Career, Skills, Options, Outlook, Jobs, Challenges

 Job Outlook of Dental Hygienists

-The job outlook for dental hygienists is generally positive, with employment expected to grow by 11% from 2019 to 2029, which is much faster than the average for all occupations.
-This growth is expected to be driven by an increasing emphasis on preventive care and the growing number of older individuals, who are more likely to need dental care.
+The job outlook for dental hygienists is generally favorable.
+This growth is expected to be driven by an increasing emphasis on preventive care and the growing number of older individuals more likely to need dental care.

 Dental hygienists may find the best job prospects in areas with a shortage of healthcare professionals, such as rural areas.
-They may also find opportunities in managed care organizations, which may offer dental hygiene services to their patients.
+They may also find opportunities in managed care organizations that offer dental hygiene services to their patients.

 Scope of Dental Hygienists